 Sociology: Urban Sociology (track)

-You are provided the theoretical tools to understand how large cities operate in a global world.
-This provides you with insights into the factors that make some cities more successful than others, why inequalities develop within them, the driving forces behind urban conflicts, the policy instruments available to address pressing urban problems, and the role of civil society organisations in ameliorating the lives of urban residents.
+You are provided the theoretical tools to understand how large cities operate in a global world, the factors that make some cities more successful than others, the driving forces behind urban conflicts, the policy instruments available to address pressing urban problems, and the role of civil society organisations in ameliorating the lives of urban residents.

-Moreover, the comparative nature of the courses allows you to bring a uniquely international understanding to your understandings of cities.
+Moreover, the comparative nature of the courses allows you to bring a uniquely international understanding to your knowledge about cities.

 Lastly, as all the courses are in English, you will finish the programme with advanced abilities to reason, debate, and write in this language.
 These competencies make you desirable to a diverse range of employers engaged in urban issues.